sm64js/sm64js-mmo-server/README.md

 # How do I use this?
-If you do not have client assets you can git clone all submodules including the client here: `git clone --recurse-submodules https://github.com/sm64js/sm64js-mmo-server.git`
+Note: (If you do not have client assets you can git clone all submodules including the client here: `git clone --recurse-submodules https://github.com/sm64js/sm64js-mmo-server.git`)

 In your `.env` file, you don't have to insert all variables for local development.
 It is only mandatory to have a running Postgres database, thus you need to set the `DATABASE_URL` variable.